 You’re in good company.
 Solo travelers typically make up about half of our small groups.
 With curiosity at the center of our experiences, there’s a natural camaraderie that develops over the course of a trip.

-Flights into Tonga are limited and typically arrive on Tuesday afternoons and very early Thursday mornings (around 1 a.m.).
-Your trip officially begins with our first swim on Thursday morning (Day 2), but guests arriving on the Tuesday flight can arrange for an extra night at the hotel and meet their guides for an optional welcome dinner on Wednesday (Day 1).
-Guests arriving on the Thursday morning flight will be transferred to the hotel to get some rest before meeting the group for our first swim on Thursday morning.
-The trip concludes after breakfast on Day 9.
+Your trip officially begins with our first swim on Thursday morning (Day 2), but guests arriving on a Tuesday flight can arrange for an extra night at the hotel.
+Guests arriving on the Thursday early morning flight will be transferred to the hotel to get some rest before meeting the group for our first swim on Thursday morning.
+The trip concludes after breakfast on Day 9 (Thursday).
 Depending on the time of your departing flight, there may be an opportunity to head into town and visit one of the island’s many cozy cafes.

 You don’t need to be an expert swimmer to participate in this trip; however, you must be able to swim unaccompanied for prolonged periods of time.
 We don’t chase after the whales—they come to us—but while in the water, you’ll constantly be moving.
 We’ll also be on our boat or in the water for the majority of the day, for five full days of the trip.
 This trip is not recommended for people who experience severe motion sickness or who are not comfortable in the water.